Pentecostal Assemblies of Newfoundland and Labrador

-The Pentecostal Assemblies of Newfoundland and Labrador (PAONL) is a Pentecostal denomination in the Canadian province of Newfoundland and Labrador.
+The Pentecostal Assemblies of Newfoundland and Labrador (PAONL) is a Finished Work Pentecostal denomination in the Canadian province of Newfoundland and Labrador.
 It is one of four Canadian branches of the World Assemblies of God Fellowship, the largest Pentecostal denomination in the world.
 The denomination claims approximately 117 affiliated churches.
 The PAONL has a close relationship to the Pentecostal Assemblies of Canada, its sister denomination within the World AG Fellowship, and is a member of the Evangelical Fellowship of Canada.